kswanberg/kswanberg.github.io/_pages/data_submit.md

 ---
 layout: posts
 date: 2022-06-27T12:00:00-04:00
-title: Submitting Your Data to <sup>1</sup>H MRS-VERI
+title: Submitting to <sup>1</sup>H MRS-VERI
 permalink: /data/submit
+toc: true
 sidebar:
   nav: "data"
 ---

-# Data submission procedure
+## Data submission procedure
 <sup>1</sup>HMRS-VERI data sets are accessible from a dedicated page on [MRSHub](https://mrshub.org/datasets/).<br />

-Please read the <sup>1</sup>HMRS-VERI project description for an explanation of the types and necessary components of the data acceptable for this project.
+Please read the [<sup>1</sup>HMRS-VERI guidelines to submission](/data/) for an explanation of the types and necessary components of the data acceptable for this project.

 Once the dataset itself is prepared, its submission to <sup>1</sup>HMRS-VERI consist of two parts: